bencorlett/php-http2-push-example/README.md

 You can check this with `curl --version`, and make sure `http2` is listed (and that it's >= 7.4.50)

-If you use a mac, this can be done wiht homebrew:
+If you use a mac, this can be done with homebrew:

 ```sh
 $ brew install curl --with-nghttp2 --with-openssl